dcolcott/aws-greengrass-edge-dev-kit/README.md

 The pièce de résistance however is an Intel RealSense d453i depth perception camera and the Intel Neural Compute Stick 2 providing 3D and depth image ML inference on the edge with hardware accelerated neural processing.
 These are optional components depending on your budget (the project supports a simple webcam as well) but they go a long way to showing the kind of advanced peripheries and use-cases you can serve on the edge with AWS Greengrass.

+**Note:** This project is very much under development.
+Not all code examples are completed.
+I will be updating regularly until complete.

 ### AWS Greengrass Development Kit V1
 ![AWS Greengrass Development Kit V1](pics/v1/dev-kit-front-back.png)